TengFeiHan0/Instance-Wise-Depth/README.md

 # Instance-wise Depth Estimation (under construction)
 In this work,we are aiming at predicting instance-wise depth via self-supervised learning mechanism.
 The orginal depth estimation module is originated from [monodepth2](https://github.com/nianticlabs/monodepth2), while any one stage off-the-shelf instance segmentation network could be inserted into our system.

+## Note
+Initialy, I was planning to develop my own system based on the mentioned open-source framework.
+However, releasing their implementations may need a longer time than we expect.
+Therefore, I resort to [CenterMask](https://github.com/youngwanLEE/CenterMask), which is also a one-stage instance sgementation network based on FCOS.
+The original implementation is based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark), but I reformulate their code, add some new features,  and will be opened at [here](https://github.com/TengFeiHan0/CenterMask_plus).

 ## AdelaiDet